 - - for the purpose of delivering goods or services covered by the VAT code and regardless of the economic activity that takes place for the actual provision of these goods and services.

 Companies that are registered in Belgium are registered for VAT purposes after their formal registration for business purposes (this step is detailed below by our agents).
 Non-resident companies, those that are domiciled or registered in another country may also be liable for VAT under Belgian law – this is not determined based on where the economic activity takes place, but on the goods and services that are being offered.
-One of our agents who specialize in company formation in Belgium can provide more details about the laws in force and about how VAT registration in Belgium takes place for a non-resident legal entity.
+One of our agents who specialize in company formation in Belgium can provide more details about the laws in force and about how VAT registration in Belgium in 2021 takes place for a non-resident legal entity.